On asymptotic approximation of the modified Camassa-Holm equation in different space-time solitonic regions: Introduction

 the mCH equation (\ref{mch}) becomes

 So without loss of generally, we fix $\kappa=2$.
 Applying the scaling transformation

 and let $\epsilon\to0$, then the mCH reduces short pulse equation

-Recently, Monvel developed a Riemann-Hilbert approach to the mCH equation (\ref{mch}) with nonzero boundary conditions \cite{Mon}.
+Recently, Boutet de Monvel, Kostenko, Shepelsky and Teschl developed a RH approach to the mCH equation (\ref{mch}) with nonzero boundary conditions \cite{Mon}.
+They further present the results of the asymptotic analysis in the solitonless case for the two sectors $\frac{3}{4} <\frac{x}{t}<1, \ 1<\frac{x}{t}<3$ \cite{Mon2}.
 Xu and Fan applied Deift-Zhou steepest decedent method to obtain long-time asymptotic behavior of (\ref{mch}) with zero boundary conditions \cite{Xurhp}.